Metrolink (California): Extension to Kern County

 Expansion to Kern County has been discussed in a 2012 Kern County Council of Governments report.
 The expansion proposed is to extend the Antelope Valley line from Lancaster to Rosamond, along the Rosamond Corridor to service Edwards Air Force Base.

 Service between the cities Ventura and Santa Clarita

 The Santa Paula Branch Line was acquired by the Ventura County Transportation Commission in 1995.
 The railway, a former portion of the Southern Pacific Coast Line, connects the city of Ventura to Santa Clarita paralleling California State Route 126.
 Sierra Northern Railway operates the services on the line.
 Plans exist to rehabilitate tracks for Metrolink service.
 A study from 1991 estimated a cost between $70 million to $90 million to rebuild the line.

 Service to Santa Barbara County

-The Santa Barbara County Association of Governments (SBCAG) has announced plans for Metrolink service to/from Goleta to begin in early 2026, starting with one daily trip in each direction.
+The Santa Barbara County Association of Governments (SBCAG) had announced plans for Metrolink service to/from Los Angeles Union Station to begin in Winter, 2026, starting with one daily trip in each direction, however the plans were scrapped in favor of an additional Pacific Surfliner train.